Riverside County moves back to state’s most restrictive tier due to increased coronavirus positivity rate

 Schools that have already welcomed students can remain open, but schools and districts that had not already reopened will need to get a waiver approved by the Riverside County public health officer and the California Department of Public Health, county officials explained.

-During a news conference Tuesday, state officials said they continue to work with counties in the most restrictive tier, like Los Angeles and San Bernardino, to try and bring their figures down.
+During a news conference Tuesday, state officials said they will work with the other Southern California counties in the most restrictive tier — Los Angeles and San Bernardino — to try and bring their figures down.
 This includes increasing testing and isolation resources.

 As of Tuesday, the county had a total of 64,668 confirmed cases of COVID-19, with 1,273 deaths.
 Their positivity rate stood at 5.9%, while their case rate is at 9.1%